-- 1. Develop and validate a tool - 2.
-List the standardized tools of research in Psychology. - 3.
-Write Bibliography in APA format for a research problem - 4.
-Prepare a powerpoint presentation on skewness and kurtosis. - 5.
-Report the results of chi-square test using SPSS for a given data.
+- 1. Prepare an appropriate sample design for the research problem of your study - 2.
+Collect the standardized tools of research. - 3.
+Prepare a powerpoint presentation on skewness and kurtosis. - 4.
+Report the results of chi-square test using SPSS for a given data. - 5.
+Write Bibliography in APA format for a research problem